Jeju people

-The Jeju people or Jejuans (제주사름; 濟州人; Jeju-sareum), also known as Cheju, Chejuan or Pukjeju, are an ethnic group native to Jeju Island, which is geographically located in the East China Sea.
-Administratively, they live in Jeju Province, an autonomous self-governing province of South Korea.
+The Jeju people or Jejuans are a subgroup of Koreans native to the Jeju island, which is geographically located in the East China Sea.
+Administratively, they live in Jeju Province, excluding Chuja Islands, an autonomous self-governing province of South Korea.

-Jejuans speak the Jeju language, which is considered to be one of the two branches of the Koreanic language family, although it has no mutual intelligibility with Standard Korean or any other Korean dialects on the Korean Peninsula.
-Jejuans also have unique cultural traditions that are distinct to mainland Koreans.
+Jejuans speak the Jeju language, which is considered to be one of the two branches of the Koreanic language family, as it has no mutual intelligibility with Standard Korean or any other Korean dialects in the Korean Peninsula.
+Jejuans also have unique cultural traditions that are distinct from mainland Koreans.

 History

 Origins

-Modern humans have already lived on Jeju Island since the early Neolithic period (about 10,000 to 8,000 years ago).
+Modern humans have lived on Jeju Island since the early Neolithic period (about 10,000 to 8,000 years ago).
 According to legend, three demi-gods emerged from Samseong, which is said to have been on the northern slopes of Hallasan and became the progenitors of the Jeju people, who founded the Kingdom of Tamna.

 Tamna

 There is no historical record of the founding or early history of Tamna.

 After the establishment of Tamna, in the first century AD, Tamna people started active trade with Baekje and Silla on mainland Korea, Han China and Yayoi period Japan, Southeast Asia, and the Chola dynasty of South India.
 Later, Tamna became a tributary state of Baekje and Silla, and was subsequently annexed by Joseon.